 Visiting a school is the best way to explore if it may be the right place for you.
-It’s also a great way to see how long the trip is from home.
-During the school year, contact schools directly to find out if they have special events or student-guided tours.
-This fall, attend the high school fairs—at these events, you can meet with representatives from different schools on the same day, in the same place.
+It’s also a great way to see what your commute would be like.
+During the school year, you can contact schools directly to find out if they have special events or student-guided tours.
+You can also find open house dates in the calendar below:

 Register for Auditions and/or the Test